janfoeh/veiljs/README.md

 Since you will most likely want to hide inactive overlays through `display: none`, and CSS cannot transition the display property, Veil inserts the .activating state for a couple of milliseconds as a workaround.

-Veil listens to the _transitionEnd_ event, so that the .deactivating
+Veil listens to the _transitionend_ event, so that the .deactivating

 ### Example CSS